Automatically generating Fukaya categories and computing quantum cohomology

 \subsection{Main Result}

-A recent result of Perutz and Sheridan \cite{Perutz:2015aa} shows that the (split-closed) derived Fukaya category of a compact Calabi-Yau manifold $X$ satisfies a certain rigidity property expressed via mirror symmetry: any embedding of the derived category of coherent sheaves on some mirror Calabi-Yau variety $Y$ is automatically a quasi-equivalence, meaning its image split-generates the Fukaya category.\footnote{In \cite{Perutz:2015aa}, $Y$ is further required to be a family over some sort of formal disc with {\em maximally unipotent monodromy}.} From a concrete geometric perspective, any Lagrangian in $X$ with non-vanishing Floer cohomology must intersect the Lagrangians in the image of any generating collection of sheaves.
+A recent result of Perutz and Sheridan \cite{Perutz:2015aa} shows that the (split-closed) derived Fukaya category of a compact Calabi-Yau manifold $X$, $perf(\mc{F}(X))$, satisfies a certain rigidity property expressed via mirror symmetry: any embedding $Coh(Y) \hookrightarrow perf(\mc{F}(X))$ of the (dg enhancement of the) derived category of coherent sheaves $Coh(Y)$ of a Calabi-Yau family $Y$ of varieties with maximally unipotent monodromy is automatically a quasi-equivalence, meaning its image split-generates the Fukaya category.
+From a concrete geometric perspective, any Lagrangian in $X$ with non-vanishing Floer cohomology must intersect the Lagrangians in the image of any generating collection of sheaves.

-The goal of our work is to establish more general rigidity, or {\em automatic split-generation}, properties for the Fukaya category of a closed symplectic manifold $X$, independent of mirror symmetry or the Calabi-Yau hypotheses (we note that the argument in \cite{Perutz:2015aa} crucially requires $c_1(X) = 0$).
-Our argument, which is relatively short and completely different from the methods of \cite{Perutz:2015aa}, has the strongest consequence when $c_1(X) = 0$: \begin{thm} Let $X$ be a symplectic manifold with $c_1(X) = 0$ and let $\mc{A} \subset \mc{F}(X)$ be a non-empty full subcategory of its ($\Z$-graded) Fukaya category over a field $\K$.
-Suppose that $\mc{A}$ is {\em homologically smooth}.
-Then $\mc{A}$ split-generates $\mc{F}(X)$. \end{thm}